 Where a company considers that directors should be furloughed, this should be formally adopted as a decision of the company (acting through its board of directors), noted in the company records and communicated in writing to the director.

 Where directors need to carry out a duty or other obligation under an Act of Parliament relating to the filing of company accounts or provision of other information relating to the administration of the company, the Direction confirms that they may do.
 This restricts the scope of the type of work significantly from the HMRC guidance originally published and Directors should be very careful to only undertake the limited work outlined above.
 They should not do any work of a kind that would generate commercial revenue or provide services to or on behalf of their company.

 The HMRC guidance confirms that those who are unable to work because they have caring responsibilities resulting from coronavirus can be furloughed.
-This has not been replicated in the Direction.
+However, this has not been clearly replicated in the Directions.
 The guidance gives the example of employees who need to look after children.
 The guidance for employees elaborates on this further and states that those who are unable to work (including from home) due to caring responsibilities arising from coronavirus, such as caring for children who are at home as a result of school and childcare facilities closing, or those who are caring for a vulnerable adult in the household, may be furloughed.